JetBrains/resharper-devguide/topics/Platform/Lifetime/Advanced.md

 ## Synchronising Multiple Lifetimes

-`Lifetimes.Synchronize` takes a collection of `LifetimeDefinition` and terminates them all when any one terminates.
+`Lifetimes.Synchronize` takes a collection of `LifetimeDefinition` and terminates them all when any one of them terminates.

 ## Sequential Lifetimes